Gramme Or Gram – British English vs. American English

 Gramme-or-gram-01

 Maintaining clear and logical expression in academic writing requires consistent use of language.
 However, students frequently find it difficult to distinguish between British English vs. American English, particularly with spelling variations like “gramme” in British English and “gram” in American English.
-This distinction can be especially tough for non-native English speakers.
-For a better grasp of these language differences, continue reading.
+This distinction can be especially tough for non-native English speakers, so for a better grasp of these differences, read on.

 “Gramme” or “gram”